ruidan/Graphics-Visualization/README.md

 	localhost:8000
 ```

-There is a red menu button on the top left of the webpage to toggle the visibility of our presentation materials.
+There is a red menu button on the top left of the webpage to toggle the visibility of our presentation materials

 #### Triggers for interactions
 * To switch between different objects